Vantiv to buy Mercury Payment for about $1.65 billion

 Founded in 2001, Mercury grew to become one of the five largest nonbank payment processors in the United States as measured by the number of transactions.

-The company targets small and medium-sized merchants such as restaurants and stores, with cheaper credit card payment solutions.
+The company targets small and medium-sized merchants such as restaurants and stores.

 Credit Suisse, BofA Merrill Lynch were the financial advisers to Vantiv, while Morgan Stanley, JPMorgan, Barclays, and FT Partners advised Mercury.